At Automated Solutions Australia, we are able to offer the full range of FANUC plastics painting robots.

 Manufacturers can’t afford to waste paint through poor transfer efficiency.
 Plastic painting robots offer a repeatable solution.
 High-voltage electrostatics deploy, using regular spray guns, or rotary atomisers (known as bells).
 When these integrate into a plastics painting robot system, they provide extremely high levels of transfer efficiency to the part.
 It can be over 90%, in some cases.
 The result is a significant amount of waste reduced at the point source of origin.

-Plastics Painting Robots with atomised Isocyanates
+Plastics Painting Robots with Atomised Isocyanates

 FANUC design solvent born, waterborn, 2 and 3 component applications.
 Due to lower oven cure temperatures, we generally paint plastics with a 2-component paint (a mix of resin and hardener).
 The 2-component paints often have an isocyanate component that may be carcinogenic when atomized, providing health and safety concerns for manual operators.
 A purpose designed plastic painting robot keeps operators away from the atomized isocyanates.
 In parallel, with the correct path development, the application can have a consistent film thickness.
 This reduces the excess paint required to meet specifications.

-Even More Reasons to Automate With Plastics Painting Robots
+More Reasons to Automate With Plastics Painting Robots

 Modern plastic painting robot systems far exceed transfer efficiency and material utilisation when compared to traditional spray guns and spray systems.
 Paint robots are easy to program and the robots deliver the same great finish time after time.
 You can depend on proven FANUC painting robot technology to increase your competitive advantage.